iangreenleaf/talks/async_javascript/slides/slides.markdown

 Notes:

-So don't worry about the Pyramid of Doom.
 The way you avoid callback hell is you write decent code, and when you don't write decent code you refactor it as soon as practicable.

 The same good coding practices that you *should* be following in your synchronous programming will take you a long way with async.

 Which is not to say that there's nothing to worry about once you start using a serious amount of asynchronous APIs.